Acknowledgements: People who've contributed to JMRI

 who fixed a Digitrax CV definition.

-work with TCS decoders.
-He's helped with networking and
+made it work with TCS decoders.
+He's helped with networking and various Macintosh issues,

 - Don Fiehmann provided MRC decoders for testing

 System tools for working with Dispatcher.